Maladministration & Malpractice Policy

 • Collusion or permitting collusion in exams.

-• Contravention by our training centres, trainers, assessors, Internal Verifiers and learners of the assessment arrangements we specify for our qualifications.
+• Contravention by our training centres, trainers, assessors, internal verifiers and learners of the assessment arrangements we specify for our qualifications.

 • Insecure storage of assessment materials and exam papers issued by any awarding body.